Seed to sound

 Designing the internal bore of the Didgeridoo has a direct relationship in understanding the organic nature of the material being used.

-Internal bore design - material and coating need to be in harmony.
+Internal bore design - material and finishing need to be in harmony.

 Bore work is where the real magic and secrets are artfully concealed.